pingcap/blog/adding-built-in-functions-to-tikv.md

 2. Use the predicate specified in the `where` clause to filter data.

 3. If the data passes the filter predicate, the aggregation result will be computed.

 After different TiKV nodes compute and return results of their respective subtasks, they are returned to TiDB.
 TiDB then aggregates on all the results sent from TiKV and sends the final result to the client.

 ## How to add a MySQL built-in function to TiKV

-Now that you have an overview of how Coprocessor in TiDB/TiKV works, here's how to contribute MySQL built-in functions to further strengthen TiKV's coprocessing power!
+Now that you have an overview of how Coprocessor in TiDB/TiKV works, here’s how to contribute MySQL built-in functions to further strengthen TiKV’s coprocessing power!

 ### Step 1: Select a function for pushdown